zsyo/g/README.md

   By convention, g uses the `~/.g` directory as its home directory.
 If you want to customize the home directory (especially for Windows users), you can use the G_HOME environment variable to switch to another directory.
 Since this feature is still experimental, it requires enabling the experimental feature switch `G_EXPERIMENTAL=true` to take effect.
 Please note that this solution is not perfect, which is why it is classified as an experimental feature.
 For more details, please refer to [#18](https://github.com/voidint/g/issues/18).

+- What does the environment variable `G_COPY` do?

+  When the value of this environment variable is `true`, a full folder of the new version `go_copy` will be copied synchronously in the home directory of g at the same time when installing the go version (only used for Windows users to specify GOROOT when using Goland+wsl, to avoid having to re-select GOROOT every time a new version of go is installed).

 - On macOS, when installing a go version, g throws an error message saying `[g] Installation package not found.` What is the reason?

   The Go official support for ARM architecture on macOS was introduced in version [1.16](https://go.dev/doc/go1.16#darwin).
 Therefore, go installation packages of version 1.15 and earlier cannot be installed on ARM-based macOS systems.
 If you attempt to install these versions, g will throw an error message `[g] Installation package not found.`